 - My three year old started at a Montessori preschool this year and he has been obsessed with hammering.
 So in true fashion of Montessori- we used real materials and followed his passion by putting together a nuts and bolts busy bag.
 Very successful!
 This one may be a little heavier than the others, but Miles can play with it for a really long time.

 - Treasure or discovery baskets are a Montessori staple for babies and young toddlers.
 I think they are great for 12-18 month olds and am putting one together for Ellis (17 months) on our next trip.
 I’ve grabbed a few items from the dollar store, but also random items from around the house.
+Update: I grabbed a bunch of animals at dollar tree and put them in a container- my 3 year old loved them and made a whole safari on the tray table.

 One of the most important parts of traveling is that the toys and busy bags should be new.
 It helps grab their attention and helps them forget they are sitting in a seat for such a long time.
 You can make little changes to your bag after they are used to refresh them.
+We used a couple of these for our Thanksgiving trip and then a couple other new ones for Christmas.

 What are some of your favorite busy bags?
 I’m obsessed now and excited to make some more!